- Read our review guidelines

 What Type Of PFD Should I Wear?

-PFDs come in many different shapes, sizes and styles but overall there are five types of PFDs to be aware of.
+PFDs come in many different shapes, chest sizes and styles but overall there are five types of PFDs to be aware of.

 This type of life jacket is designed for off-shore use in open waters, rough seas or remote areas where rescue boats could take a while to reach you.